ivy-net/ivynet-docs/docs/client/clientExplanation.md

 ## User Interface

-The user interface is an easy to use webpage that helps optimize middle and back office tasks with a complete overview of your deployed and idle nodes.
+The user interface is an easy to use webpage that provides actionable insights to your nodes deployments.
 Features will include:

 - **Metrics History**:  Access detailed historical metrics and data to analyze performance and generate operational, compliance, and business development reports.
 - **Enhanced Metrics**: Benefit from network-specific inputs, data, and benchmarks to improve quality assurance and maintain competitiveness.